-They knew the whole world needed their assistance, and they gave everything with a dedication and loyalty which demanded respect, simply because the condition of their hearts spoke louder than their actions.
-They didn’t just march out of obligation and duty, but out of pride “because we’re the Yanks, damn it.”
+They knew the whole world needed their assistance, and they gave everything with dedication and loyalty which demanded respect, simply because the condition of their hearts spoke louder than their actions.
+They didn’t just march out of obligation and duty, but out of pride “because we’re the Yanks, dam it.”

 Perhaps they were a generation of men and women anointed by God himself, although, some crucial baton did not get handed off, some important lesson did not get passed down, because things began to decrease in morale soon after that.
-Everything moved to commercial and plastic, and the appearances of home and family were more important that what made them.
+Everything moved to commercial and plastic, and the appearances of home and family were more important than what made them.
 Though the 1950’s lived with a short blast of innocence and simplicity, it lost a huge chunk of its realness.

 Maybe for the next several years the veterans I love so much were quieted inside by their nightmares of combat, unsure of how to begin again in their former glory after taking countless lives and seeing friends and bunk mates fall to the trenches.
 Maybe Satan himself took that opportunity to rob their sons of the crucial understanding which could have only been passed, not re-learned.
 Maybe he hardened the hearts of the sons left behind with no father, or planted rebellion in the minds of those whose fathers came back and tried to teach and pass on the ways of old America.

-Regardless, the generation gap missed the passing of something crucial by ways of patriotism, respect and honor, and nobody seems to really remember “the old country,” except for those white haired old men whose eyes sparkle at memories long past, of far off places like Germany and England, and Japan.
+Regardless, the generation gap missed the passing of something crucial byways of patriotism, respect, and honor, and nobody seems to really remember “the old country,” except for those white-haired old men whose eyes sparkle at memories long past, of far off places like Germany and England, and Japan.
 They tell with passion of their loving and loyal, respectable wives holding down the home front with pride and support wholly and unshakably.
 These men changed the world.
 These men are my heroes.
 And they’re almost gone.